 Pierpont Community and Technical College is a top accredited culinary school offering both degree programs in the field of culinary arts.
 Students complete an internship as part of this ACF accredited program and learn how to prepare and deliver quality food in a variety of settings.
 Students who complete the Culinary Arts associate degree program can sit for the ACF exam to become a Certified Culinarian.
 Students have the opportunity to matriculate into the bachelor’s degree program in Hospitality Management if their focus is business and management driven.

 The Institute of Culinary Education is one of the best culinary schools in the country.
 In 2016, the Institute of Culinary Education was named “Best Culinary School in America by The Daily Meal — a leading food and lifestyle website.
-The International Association of Culinary Professionals named ICE “Culinary School of the Year” four times in the last 13 years and the school has a excellent reputation in the industry.
+The International Association of Culinary Professionals named ICE “Culinary School of the Year” four times in the last 13 years and the school has an excellent reputation in the industry.
 Overall student satisfaction is high with 93% of alumni recommending ICE to their peers who want to start a career in the culinary field.
-ICE is on the cutting edge of the latest trends in the culinary arts including a bean-to-bar Chocolate Laboratory and a Hydroponic Garden.
+ICE is on the cutting edge of the latest trends in the culinary arts, and its facility includes a bean-to-bar Chocolate Laboratory and a Hydroponic Garden.
 During the course of the program, students are given the opportunity to participate in both paid and unpaid externships at some of the finest restaurants in the country.
 For students who don’t receive an employment offer from their externship opportunity, ICE offers career placement services including career fairs, networking opportunities and an alumni network of over 13,000 graduates.

 #3.
 Auguste Escoffier School of Culinary Arts-Boulder, Colorado and Austin, Texas

 Diploma Programs: Austin and Boulder-Culinary Arts; Pastry Arts